Merseburg Hauptbahnhof: History

 The Merseburg–Mücheln section of the Merseburg–Querfurt railway was opened in December 1886.

 The line to Schafstädt was opened on 1 November 1896.
 Due to declining passenger numbers, Nahverkehrsservice Sachsen-Anhalt (local transport service of Saxony-Anhalt), ended all services of the Merseburg–Schafstädt railway from 14 December 2014.
 The rail service was replaced by state bus route 728 operated by Personennahverkehrsgesellschaft Merseburg-Querfurt.

 The section of the Merseburg–Leipzig-Leutzsch railway from Merseburg to Zöschen was opened in 1910.
 After being interrupted by the First World War, traffic on the line resumed in 1928 and it was finally extended to Leipzig-Leutzsch on 7 July 1931, which gave the station a direct connection to Leipzig.
 Due to declining passenger numbers services ended in 1998, so Merseburg lost its direct connection to Leipzig and passengers now have to change in Halle (Saale) or Großkorbetha.

 Merseburg finally got a new station building in 1956, because the former had been destroyed by air raids in the Second World War.
 The Merseburg–Halle-Nietleben railway was opened in 1967; it was mainly used by a shuttle service to Buna-Werke.

 There was also a Frankfurt–Berlin InterRegio service at two-hour intervals until 1999.
 It continued to further destinations such as Stralsund or Konstanz.

 The station was given the suffix "Hauptbahnhof" ("main station") at the timetable changed on 15 December 2019.

 Rolling stock

 Bombardier Talent 2 electric multiple units have been operated on Regionalbahn line 20 by Abellio Rail Mitteldeutschland since 13 December 2015.
 DB Regio operated the service until 12 December 2015 with class 182 locomotives and Halberstädter Mitteleinstiegswagen (Halberstädt central-entry carriages) as well as occasional double-deck carriages.
 The RB 78 service is operated by Burgenlandbahn (a brand of DB Regio) with class 672 diesel multiple units and the Regional-Express 30 service to Magdeburg is operated with class 146 locomotives with double-deck carriages.

 Services

+Currently (2025) Merseburg is served by the following regional services: